wavemaker/docs/docs/apis-and-services/configurations/profile-settings.md

 ## Application Configuration

+All common configuration values are defined in `app.properties`.
+This file acts as the central source of truth for the application and includes configurations related to the application setup, database connections, REST API integrations, security settings, and WebSocket configurations.

+Environment-specific values are defined separately under the deployment directory, for example in `deployment/development.properties`.
+These files override or extend the base properties defined in `app.properties` to tailor the application behavior for a specific environment such as Development, QA, or Production.

-This provides the properties file, illustrating how it is generated and containing all application, database, REST API, security, and WebSocket configurations based on the provided settings.
-It serves as a complete reference to understand how various configurations are applied during deployment and how they affect the behavior of the application across different environments.
+The generated properties file serves as a complete reference that reflects all configured settings.
+It provides visibility into how application-level and environment-specific configurations are applied during deployment and how they influence the runtime behavior of the application across different environments.

 <details>
-<summary>View Full Deployment Properties</summary>
+<summary>View Full App Properties</summary>

 ```properties
 # Application URLs